I-TheRenegade-I/Spaceports-Expanded-SR/README.md

-# Spaceports-Expanded
+# Spaceports-Expanded-SR

-A Stellaris mod for bigger and better Spacrports
+A Stellaris mod for bigger and better Spaceports
+	- Contains Strategic Resource Generation Modules